darinz/ML/05_generalization/01_bias-variance_tradeoﬀ.md

 1. **Irreducible error** ($\sigma^2$): Error due to noise in the data
 2. **Model error** ($\mathbb{E}[(h^*(x) - \hat{h}_S(x))^2]$): Error due to the model's predictions

+**Key Insight:** The irreducible error sets a fundamental limit on how well any model can perform.
+This is why we can't achieve perfect predictions even with the best possible model.

 ### Step 2: Introducing the Average Model

 To further decompose the model error, we introduce a key concept: the **average model**.